learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

 When we say "work" we mean the evaluation of some expression that uses the "current element."

-We call the built-in methods provided by Ruby that "visit" each element or pair in a collection, test those elements or pairs with "work," and then return a new collection **or** a value "Enumerables."
+"Enumerable" is that we call a method provided by Ruby that:

+1. "visits" each element or pair in a collection
+2. tests those elements or pairs with "work"
+3. and then returns a new collection **or** a value

 In this module, we'll learn to use Ruby's Enumerable methods to answer the type of question which involves "polling each member."

 ## Define the "Character of Enumerable Methods"